jorgeeldis/4bitsmicroprocesor/README.md

-# 4bitsmicroprocesor
+# 4bitsmicroprocessor
-A 4 bits microprocesor made with VHDL
+A 4 bits microprocessor made with VHDL